 OTHER PLACES WHERE I'VE BEEN

-- Allied Media Conference, Anishinaabe Family Language and Culture Camp (Manistee, MI), Anishinaabemowin Teg Conference, Manistee Peace Group, PFLAG Manistee, Power Shift Midwest, Saint Kateri Center of Chicago, and Spirituality, Emergent Creativity & Reconciliation Conference.
+- Anishinaabe Family Language and Culture Camp (Manistee, MI), Manistee Peace Group, PFLAG Manistee, Power Shift Midwest, Saint Kateri Center of Chicago, Spirituality, Emergent Creativity & Reconciliation Conference, and The Ohio State University.

 Bringing Greater Health to Our Tribal Communities: Countering Internalized Oppression and Lateral Violence - What is internalized oppression and lateral violence?
 What can Tribal Communities do to bring greater health, repair, and reconcile?
 This presentation would be ideal for a community forum or any Tribal community that is starting to address these issues.
 While there are no easy solutions a discussion can be the starting point for community change.